alecgalba/dreamstate-api/README.md

 # DreamState

 DreamState is a single page application (SPA) built with a Rails API back-end and React/Redux front-end.
 I built this app to log my dreams and hopefully grow it to allow others to do the same.
-This project is for the Flatiron School final product.
+This project is for the Flatiron School final project.

 # Installation & Usage